mmorgan00/ProjectBulldog/README.md

         - volk -> vulkan helper library
     - Vulkan, notably, is not listed here, as the Vulkan SDK/drivers must be installed in the system.
 This is hopefully something I will include already in any prebuilt binaries I produce
 2. orion directory
     - This contains the source code for the underlying engine.
-I chose the name Orion after the submarine USS Orion my grandpa was a CO of during his service in the Navy
     - The center of this is an entry.h file, which for now, defines the following:
     ```cpp
     extern void init();